-Self-Directed Search will present to you various career options instead of one targeted role.
-After answering a series of over 80 intricate questions, you will be categorised into three of the six personality types (developed by John Holland): realistic, investigative, artistic, social, enterprising and conventional.
+Self-Directed Search will present you with various career options instead of one targeted role.
+After answering a series of over 80 intricate questions, you will be categorized into three of the six personality types (developed by John Holland): realistic, investigative, artistic, social, enterprising, and conventional.
 Your top three personality attributes are then combined to present a range of career options for you.

-Self-Directed Search is a useful tool that analyses your aspirations, activities and talents, and ultimately suggests the ideal career choice.
-What’s more, it also offers an overview of salary data and resources that will assist you with career planning – a comprehensive package for just under $10.
+Self-Directed Search is a useful tool that analyzes your aspirations, activities and talents, and ultimately suggests the ideal career choice.
+What’s more, it also offers an overview of salary data and resources that will assist you with career planning — a comprehensive package for just under $15.

 One of the most commonly used career quizzes, the MAPP career test is a comprehensive analysis that provides job suggestions based on your personality.
 In this test, you will select statements that most and least apply to you over a course of around 22 minutes.
 A summary of career choices, a report of tasks you excel in, and an outline of how you deal with people, mathematics, reasoning and temperament are provided.